mirkosalaris/CassarinoSalarisVentrella/README.md

 > Politecnico di Milano
 > Authors: Cassarino Pietro, Salaris Mirko, Ventrella Piervincenzo

-**RASD**:
+We tagged the commits in which the deliverables has been actually updated, in the case you wish to look at the progress.

+**Notice: RASD**:
 Before the 29th October deadline we uploaded the RASD file to `./RASD/RASD.pdf`
 We later moved it to `./Deliverables/RASDv1.0.pdf`, but the file is absolutely the same.
 This is the last commit before 29th October: [RASDv1.0][RASDv1.0]
  * Path of Alloy file: [RASD/alloy.als](./RASD/alloy.als)
- * Notice: we tagged the commits in which the RASD file has been actually updated, in the case you wish to look at the progress

  **Folder Structure**:
 ```